robincsamuel/robincsamuel.github.io/_posts/2014-02-04-calculate-distance-between-two-latitude-longitude-points-using-mysql.md

 END$$
 ```

-Run the above SQL query to create a function named ‘distance’.
-After executing the query, function can be used to calculate distance between two points.
-For example, Simple query
+The above SQL query will create a function named ‘distance’.
+After creating it, the function can be used to calculate distance between two points.

+A simple query with static inputs will look like this,

 ```mysql
 SELECT distance(9.992952,76.296208,10.014691,76.363939)
 ```

-### Query with Join
+And here is an example query using `join`

 ```mysql
 SELECT`id`, distance(9.992952,76.296208,`b`.`latitude`,`b`.`longitude`)
 FROM `a` JOIN `table` as `c` on `a`.`id` = `b`.`user_id`;
 ```

+The same math can be used to create similar function in any language.
+Let me know if you need help in porting this to any other language :)